IHTSDO/MLDS/src/main/documentation/public-api.md

 # IHTSDO-MLDS API

+IHTSDO-MLDS provides a limited number of APIs to support integration with other systems.

 ## Schema

 All access to the API is over HTTPS to the `mlds.ihtsdotools.org` domain.
 All data is sent and received as JSON.